 The Difference Between Prebiotics And Probiotics

-So, what is the difference between prebiotics and probiotics?
+So, what distinguishes prebiotics from probiotics?

 How To Take Prebiotic Supplements